sapashini/Ashburn-Hotels-Locator/README.md

 * Create React App
 * FourSquare Places API

-## Ways to Run the App from the command line:
+### Ways to Run the App from the command line:

 * npm start, will start the app in development mode.
 * npm test, Runs the test watcher in an interactive mode.
 * npm run build, will builds the app for production to the build folder.

-## Running the App offline:
+### Running the App offline:

 * Service Worker

  When a service worker is registered,it calls "register()" method that gives the app an offline capabilities.
- This is however works only when in production mode.
+ This however, works only when in production mode.

 ### Resources and References: